 Bringing the Outdoors Inside

 Rifting from Xintiandi's inherent hybrid design, AIM Architecture decided to bring the outdoors in.
 The first floor draws the outside in with its outdoor paving and green seating islands.
 This flow strengthens the atrium and creates a more defined vertical space.

 A giant 'trellis' on the higher floors and public walkways overgrown with lush plants frames the atrium and focalizes the building.
 The vertical mullions also establish a rhythm, with the skin's added complexity providing more depth of views.

 A Beautiful Unexpected Sanctuary

-Outdoor pace flows through the building, with light and plants and trees.
+The outdoor pace flows through the building, with light and plants, and trees.
 Seating islands offer the possibility to linger and enjoy the welcoming, hybrid space.
-Sixteen carefully arranged carpets help cultivate a cozy garden vibe and ties all the elements together.
+Sixteen carefully arranged carpets help cultivate a cozy garden vibe and tie all the elements together.

 The atrium of the Xintiandi's shopping mall is no longer just a passage, but a place, truly a 'plaza', an immersive garden that blurs the line between outdoor and indoor; a beautiful unexpected sanctuary at the heart of Xintiandi's buzz.
 For more information about this project and to see more of their work, visit AIM Architecture's website or follow them on Instagram.